Lily, a single woman.

 Lily: This isn’t about my hair, Mother.

-Delores: No it certainly isn’t and I hope for you sake it isn’t about your clothes.
-Do you actually wear that out in public I mean?
+Delores: No it certainly isn’t and I hope for your sake it isn’t about your clothes.
+Do you actually wear that in public?

 Lily: Yes I do.
 What’s wrong with it?